Vidicon/strategyPattern/README.md

 # strategyPattern
-this is an exemple of strategyPattern in the for of some animals.
+This is an exemple of strategyPattern implementation in c++ in the form of some animals.

 ## design